-There is much anticipation about the 2020 edition of Le Crunch – here's what you need to know
+There is much anticipation about the 2021 edition of Le Crunch – here's the lowdown

 What’s the big team news?

 For the hosts, the name at full-back has generated optimism.
 Max Malins earns his first Test start for Eddie Jones, replacing Elliot Daly, and he is a player who throws every fibre of desire at it when he gets on the ball.
 The surprisingly-prolific Luke Cowan-Dickie starts ahead of Jamie George at hooker and Charlie Ewels is also in ahead Jonny Hill at lock.

 For France, there are four changes.
 Explosive centre Virimi Vakatawa has bounced back from injury to start, while Teddy Thomas replaces the injured Gabin Villière on the wing.
 Will he look secure under the high ball?

 In the pack, Romain Taofifenua comes in for the missing Bernard le Roux and Dylan Cretin start in the back row.

 England boss Eddie Jones said: “We are of course disappointed that we can’t defend the championship, but that makes this an even more important game.
 We want to show what we are capable of.”